Help your fur family thrive - buy our books

 Your veterinarian will fully examine your cat and make a determination as to the cause of the miliary dermatitis.
 Identifying the cause is important so that the correct treatment can be provided.

-So what things will your veterinarian do to help diagnosis the cause?
+So, what things will your veterinarian do to help diagnose the cause?

 • Figure out the primary location of the lesions.
 While this isn’t always specific, it can be helpful.
-For instance, if the lesions are predominately at the base of the tail, fleas are the likely problem.
-But if the lesions are mostly around the head and neck, mites may be to blame.
+For instance, if the lesions are predominately on the back, shoulders, or the back of the neck, fleas are a likely problem.
+But if the lesions are mostly around the head and ears, ear mites may be to blame.

-• Analyze samples of your cat’s fur and perform skin scrapings to look for mites, lice, fleas, or other causes of skin infections (like bacteria or yeast).
+• Analyze samples of your cat’s fur and perform skin scrapings and cytologies under the microscope to look for mites, lice, fleas, and bacteria or yeast infections.

 • Conduct an intestinal parasite analysis.
 They obtain a poop sample looking for intestinal parasites (i.e., hookworms, roundworms, tapeworms, etc.).

 • Retrieve a blood sample for a complete blood count (CBC) and chemistry panel in order to determine if there are any undiagnosed medical conditions.
-Any disease, such as irritable bowel syndrome, mast cell tumors, kidney disease, or hyperthyroidism can make your cat susceptible to allergies and therefore miliary dermatitis.
+Some diseases, like irritable bowel syndrome (IBS), can be partly caused by allergies that also affect the skin.
+Other conditions, like mast cell tumors, can cause the release of inflammatory compounds in the body that mimic allergic reactions.
+Hyperthyroidism can affect your cat’s immune system, making it easier for them to develop skin infections.

 • Your veterinarian may need to perform a skin biopsy.
-They will surgically remove a small area of skin that is infected for analysis.
+They will surgically remove a small area of bumpy skin to look for signs of allergy and rule out other less common causes of your cat’s symptoms.

 • Conduct allergy testing.
-This can be done with either a blood sample or by skin testing.
+This can be done with either a blood sample or skin testing by a veterinary dermatologist.

 • If fleas are the cause, an aggressive flea treatment protocol needs to be done for your cat, their environment, and any other pets in your home.
 This will be a continuous routine done year-round.

 • There are times when other causes have been ruled out, that your cat will be started on a food trial.
-What this means, is that they are started on a hypoallergenic diet and they are not allowed any other food sources for an 8 to 12 week time period.
-This can help determine what ingredient, usually the protein, that is causing the allergy.
+What this means, is that they are started on a hypoallergenic diet and they are not allowed any other food sources, treats, or flavored supplements for a 12-week time period.
+This can help determine what ingredient, usually the protein, causing the allergy.

 • Antibiotics may be needed if skin infections have developed because of the excessive licking, scratching, and biting.